The PinePhone specs, features and design are all tailored towards meeting a super low $149 price point.

 Operating System Support

-As of writing, there is no PinePhone operating system selected to ship preinstalled on the handset.
+As of writing a Linux-based mobile operating system has not yet been selected to ship preinstalled on the PinePhone.

-But the Linux community IS hard at work porting a swathe of open source operating systems to run on the PinePhone.
-Below is a table of some (though possibly not all) including their development status on the Librem 5:
+But the Linux community IS hard at work porting a swathe of OSes to the PinePhone.
+Below is a table listing some (though probably not all) of these, including their development status on the Librem 5:

 |LuneOS (webOS based)||Yes||No|

 Regardless of which OS the handset actually ships with — spoiler: it’ll be whichever one is in the best state in Q1 2020 — owners WILL be able to download and boot in to any OS they choose, internally and from an microSD card.